SanderRonde/CustomRightClickMenu/README.md

 The CRM API allows you to edit the current state of the context menu right from a running script.
 This allows you to do things like create an "add website to menu" button, removing or adding subsections in a menu or even communicating with other running scripts.
 By also using a background script (which runs at all times and uses the same permissions/API), you can do pretty much everything a browser extension could.
 The CRM API also features full compatibility with the [GreaseMonkey API](https://wiki.greasespot.net/Greasemonkey_Manual:API), so you can use all userscripts.

-There is a typescript definition file available for the CRM API over [here](https://github.com/SanderRonde/CustomRightClickMenu/blob/master/tools/definitions/crmapi.d.ts) and you can find the documentation [here](https://sanderronde.github.io/CustomRightClickMenu/documentation).
+You can build the typescript definitions file by cloning the repo, installing all dependencies and running `gulp genDefs`.
+The file will then be in /dist/defs/.
+You can find the documentation for the CRM API [here](https://sanderronde.github.io/CustomRightClickMenu/documentation).

 Entering fullscreen mode brings up a hamburger menu on the left (see the image below) that allows access to the tools ribbon, containing features like using the external editor, adding (your own) libraries, easy search script generation or JSLint.